supercam19/purpura/README.md

 # Purpura
 A dark purple BetterDiscord theme.
+(Happy 1 year birthday, Purpura!)

 ## Features
 - Combines Stickers, Gif, and Emoji button into one